carrascoacd/ArduinoSIM800L/Readme.md

 # SIM800L
-An smart library based on Seeeduino that implements the AT HTTP commands to perform GET and POST requests to a JSON API.
+A smart library based on Seeeduino that implements the AT HTTP commands to perform GET and POST requests to a JSON API.
 In order to make a requests the library follows these steps:

 ##### Configure Bearer: